UPD tutorial 2024 - Nadja May Kramer - 3033426

 Now that we have an understanding of the possibilities, let's consider the story we want to convey.
 If you're yet to create assets, it's beneficial to craft a moodboard as a reference for your designs.
 However, if you already have assets, a moodboard will not be necessary.
 The story I'm creating includes my assets, a barrel and a sign.Make sure to have a trimsheet and an asset ready before proceeding this tutorial.
 If you need help, click here!The story

-"A little rebel from the nearby town found some red spray paint.
+Next, we'll brainstorm ideas for a second layer on the trimsheet, drawing ideas from our moodboards.
+In my case, I took graffiti as the inspiration behind the story I want to tell.
+Remember to document your story with as many details as possible."A little rebel from the nearby town found some red spray paint.
 To annoy the villagers, he colored some signs and barrels red.
 His unsteady hands betrayed his nervousness about getting caught.
 He wasn't, what you would call exactly, an artist.
 The barrels and signs just got covered in red stripes and dots.
 No one found out it was the little rebel, but some say some of the villagers know but won't tell.
 He is more liked than he thought."After writing the story, let's distill it into keywords for information we need for the second layer of the trimsheet.
 My keywords are:- Wooden planks and barrels

 - Red spray paint